-More than half of organizations plan to make 'wholesale changes' to their supply chain footprints Major supply chain disruptions can no longer be considered rare events.
+Major supply chain disruptions can no longer be considered rare events.
 Global shocks such as the US-China trade war, the COVID-19 pandemic and, most recently, Russia's invasion of Ukraine, continue to ripple across the world's supply networks.
 Organizations must adapt to these new realities - and many already are.

 Enthusiasm for globalization - built on a plentiful supply of cheap labor - has waned in many parts of the world.
-It should be no surprise that more than half (58%) of respondents say their organizations plan to make "wholesale changes" to their supply chain footprints.
-Another 41% expect to make "small changes".
+It should be no surprise that almost three-quarters (69%) of respondents say their organizations plan to make "wholesale changes" to their supply chain footprints.
+Another 28% expect to make "small changes".

 The drivers for these changes will vary, depending on where customers are located, the company's growth strategy, what it buys from suppliers or the services it delivers.